 Proprietary CMSs are designed, built, and owned by the company that created them, and sold or licensed to companies for their use.

 - Industry Specific

 Often, proprietary CMSs are built for a specific industry.
 Features and functionality specific to that industry are included.
-For example: architecture, construction, and real estate firms need portfolio sections to showcase their projects or properties.
-A proprietary CMS might have multiple portfolio templates available “out of the box”.
+For example, architecture, construction, and real estate firms need portfolio sections with filtering and searching functionality.
+Law firms need robust, modular attorney bio sections with functionality for cross-linked content and print-to-PDF.

 - Support & Hosting

 Proprietary CMSs usually come with a hosting and maintenance plan.
 It can be comforting to know that the company that built the CMS will be hosting and maintaining it, in case anything breaks at some point down the road.

 One of the biggest selling points that proprietary CMSs claim is added security.
 Since proprietary code is not made public, the rationale is that hackers will have a harder time breaching the system.